anushjeya/anusha-jeyaseelan/_portfolio/anusha-walmart-globaltech-portfolio.md

 ## 5. Extended Organizational Influence
 **Scaling documentation excellence across Walmart**

-- Trained technical writers from other product teams on Git based authoring and OpenAPI lifecycle management.
+- Trained technical writers from other product teams on Git-based authoring and OpenAPI lifecycle management.
 - Delivered workshops on developer focused documentation, quality scoring, and AI workflows.
 - Onboarded new writers using standardized templates and best practices.
 - Helped engineering teams produce cleaner API specs by embedding docs early in design.